The Magic Crystal (2011 film): Box office performance

 The Magic Crystal was a box office bomb.
 It received 5,000 admissions during its opening weekend, ending with 16,865 during its entire theatrical run, which equates to $195,599 according to Box Office Mojo.
 In Belgium, it grossed $74,096.
 The film was later released in Lebanon on 13 December 2012, where it grossed $71,141 for a worldwide total box office gross of €340,836 against a budget of €5,074,000 ($).
 It was the 86th most-watched film in Finland of 2011 by number of admissions.
 According to Peter Toiviainen, manager of marketing at Future Film, the reason for the film's underperformance at the box office was because "the novelty value of domestic 3D films is now lower than it was two years ago", and competition from The Twilight Saga: Breaking Dawn – Part 1, which premiered at the same time as The Magic Crystal.

 Reception

-Common Sense Media gave the film 3 out of 5 stars and the disclaimer: "Finnish Christmas adventure has some cartoonish violence."
+Common Sense Media gave the film 3 out of 5 stars and the disclaimer: "Finnish Christmas adventure has some cartoonish violence".

+Päivi Laajalahti gave the film three out of five stars.
+In his review he criticized visual effects and the script, but praised voice acting and considered dialogues smart.